hankotanks/simulating_emergent_behavior/README.md

 For example, from the following genome...
 `10000001 11000100 00000100 10000000 01010110 10101110 01100001 00000001 00100000 11010010 10000010 10000010 10011111`

-...we can construct a creature with a 'brain' that looks like this:
+We can construct a creature with a 'brain' that looks like this:

 <img src="./images/01.png" alt="a simple brain" width=40% height=40%>